Program requirements for the Collaborative Program in Women and Gender Studies (CWGS) changed as of the 2014-2015 academic year.

-WGS1010H S Black Feminist Thought
+WGS1010H Black Feminist Thought

 Various discourses, theoretical frameworks and ideological proclamations have been employed to analyze, criticize and interrogate everyday lived experiences of black peoples.
 This course examines the multiple oppressions and social representations of black women using a black feminist theoretical framework.
 Part of the course will be devoted to black feminist theory — a theory developed out of black women’s experiences and rooted in their communities.
 The course will also examine the following issues among others: strands of feminisms with particular emphasis on feminisms as advocated by the visible minorities; the divergences and similarities of black feminisms; and the heterogeneous nature of black women’s experiences.
 The course will be sociological and historical in nature and will examine the intersections of race, class, gender and homophobia.

-Instructor: Professor Kathryn Morgan
+Instructor: Professor Njoki Wane

-Instructor: Professor Jin-kyung Park
+Instructor: Professor Deborah Cowen

-WGS1020H F Gender and Globalization: Transnational Perspectives
+WGS1020H S Gender and Globalization: Transnational Perspectives

 This course critically examines current interdisciplinary scholarship on globalization and its intersections with gender, power structures, and feminized economies.
 Related socio-spatial reconfigurations, ‘glocal’ convergences, and tensions are explored, with emphasis on feminist counter-narratives and theorizing of

 Instructor: Professor Marieme Lo

-WGS1021H Black Diasporic Feminisms: Modernity, Freedom, Citizenship
+WGS1021H S Black Diasporic Feminisms: Modernity, Freedom, Belonging

 Instructor: Professor Alissa Trotz

-Not offered in 2103-2014.
+Not offered in 2016-2017

-Instructor: Professor Sanda Bamford
+Instructor: Professor Elspeth Brown

-WGS1024H F Women and Revolution in the Middle East
+WGS102*H Women and Revolution in the Middle East